By: Shanae Berry-Weldon, SSHCR President & Founder

 In early 2013, my first dog passed away.
 I can honestly say, I had never loved anything quite as much as I loved Scrappy.
-He was my 4-legged son.
-I didn’t think I could ever love anything again as much as I loved little Scrap-ster.
+He was my 4-legged son and I didn’t think I could ever love anything again as much as I loved little Scrap-ster.

 About a month had passed and I was still depressed and barely getting through the days.
-Many had suggested that I get another dog but I kept insisting that, “I’ll never get another dog again.”
+Many people suggested that I get another dog, but I kept insisting that, “I’ll never get another dog again.”
 Then, on April 18th, 2013, I decided to entertain the idea just so I could say, I looked.

-I almost immediately stopped sobbing and picked up this feisty little nugget.
+I immediately stopped sobbing and picked up this feisty little nugget.
 This is the ball of fire who would soon become, Sadie.
-The staff at the rescue informed me that she had just lost her only puppy and she was very depressed and had trust issues along with a myriad of other problems.
-I thought, “hey, me too" and she was mine.
+The staff at the rescue informed me that she had just lost her only puppy, she was very depressed, and had trust issues (along with a myriad of other problems).
+I thought, “hey, me too" and, she was mine.

 Once I got Sadie home, she warmed right up to me.
 She became my other half and always had to have something touching me whether it be a paw, nose or tail.
 Despite some medical issues from the get go, she turned into the greatest dog.
 She is protective, yet friendly.
 She loves kids and has an adorable motherly instinct.
 She is always looking out for the other dogs well-being.
 She is the pack matriarch and has so much to teach other dogs.
 That is why I chose the name, Sadie’s Safe House.